-- a.
-A ride offering a Novice Division must also offer a Competitive Pleasure Division. - b.
-Age of Horses: Horses entered in this division must be at least 48 months of age. - (1) Registered horses are considered 48 months of age as of actual foaling date on registration papers. - (2) Unregistered horses are considered of eligible age when the central and intermediate permanent incisors have erupted and are in wear as determined by the veterinary judge.
+- Age of Horses: Horses entered in this division must be at least 48 months of age.
+(60 months for national awards) - (1) Registered horses are considered 48 months of age as of actual foaling date on registration papers. - (2) Unregistered horses are considered of eligible age when the central and intermediate permanent incisors have erupted and are in wear as determined by the veterinary judge.

-c.
+b.
 Mileage